 \begin{remark} $\phi_{i,j,n}$ is the influence function for the intermediate quantile estimator $\wh q_j(1-\tau_n)$ which also appears in \cite{zhang2018extremal} (see also Theorem~\ref{thm:interquantile}), and $\psi_{i,j,n}$ is the new influence function appearing in our result, which has a similar form as $\phi_{i,j,n}$.
 The factors $\ERW{S_{i,j,n}\mid X_i}$ and $\ERW{T_{i,j,n}\mid X_i}$ in the influence functions correspond to the information gain from the nonparametric estimation of the propensity score. \cite{zhang2018extremal} made the observation that since $P(Y_i(j) > q_j(1-\tau_n) \mid X_i)$ is of order $O_p(\tau_n)$, the term with factor $\ERW{T_{i,j,n}\mid X_i}$ in $\phi_{i,j,n}$ is negligible under suitable integrability conditions.
 The same holds for the information gain term in $\psi_{i,j,n}$ because $\ERW{S_{i,j,n}\mid X_i}$ is also of order $O_p(\tau_n)$ (see Lemma~\ref{lemma:s_order}).
 We discuss this in more detail when considering variance estimation in Section~\ref{sec:variance}. \end{remark}

-Given the asymptotic linearity result in Theorem~\ref{thm:hill}, a natural idea to obtain asymptotic normality is to apply the central limit theorem.
-Since the influence functions in Theorem~\ref{thm:hill} depend on the sample size $n$, a triangular array central limit theorem is needed, and this then requires that the corresponding covariance matrices of the influence functions converge.
-We ensure this by assuming that the covariance matrices $\Sigma_n$ of the random vectors $(\psi_{i,1,n}, \psi_{i,0,n}, \phi_{i,1,n}, \phi_{i,0,n})$ converge (see Assumptions~\ref{ass:zhangTechnical} and \ref{ass:hill_Technical}).
-The extra Assumption~\ref{ass:hill_Technical} is of the similar flavor as Assumptions~\ref{ass:zhangTechnical} which is used in the Theorem 3.1 of \cite{zhang2018extremal}.
-In fact, we can show that the sequence $\Sigma_n$ is bounded by using similar arguments as in the proof of Theorem~\ref{thm:hill_normality}, thus its convergence is mostly a technical condition.
+Given the asymptotic linearity result in Theorem~\ref{thm:hill} and the fact that the influence functions depend on the sample size $n$, we will use a triangular array central limit theorem to obtain asymptotic normality.
+This requires that the covariance matrix $\Sigma_n$ of the random vectors $(\psi_{i,1,n}, \psi_{i,0,n}, \phi_{i,1,n}, \phi_{i,0,n})$ converge (see Assumptions~\ref{ass:zhangTechnical} and \ref{ass:hill_Technical}).
+The extra Assumption~\ref{ass:hill_Technical} is of similar flavor as Assumption~\ref{ass:zhangTechnical} used in Theorem 3.1 of \cite{zhang2018extremal}.
+In fact, we can show that the sequence $\Sigma_n$ is bounded by using similar arguments as in the proof of Theorem~\ref{thm:hill_normality}.
+Its convergence is therefore mostly a technical condition.